CosmWasm/cw-plus/packages/cw721/README.md

 Requires `token_id` to point to a valid token, and `env.sender` to be the owner of it, or have an allowance to transfer it.

-`Approve{approved, token_id, expires}` - Grants permission to `approved` to
+`Approve{spender, token_id, expires}` - Grants permission to `spender` to
 transfer or send the given token.
 This can only be performed when `env.sender` is the owner of the given `token_id` or an `operator`.
-There can only be one approved account per token, and it is cleared once the token  is transfered or sent.
+There can multiple spender accounts per token, and they are cleared once the token is transfered or sent.

-`Revoke{token_id}` - This revokes a previously granted permission to transfer the given `token_id`.
+`Revoke{spender, token_id}` - This revokes a previously granted permission
+to transfer the given `token_id`.
 This can only be granted when `env.sender` is the owner of the given `token_id` or an `operator`.

-`ApproveAll{operator, expires}` - Grant `operator` permission to transfer or send all tokens owner by `env.sender`.
-This is tied to the owner, not the tokens and applies to any future token that the owner receives as well.
+`ApproveAll{operator, expires}` - Grant `operator` permission to transfer or send all tokens owned by `env.sender`.
+This approval is tied to the owner, not the tokens and applies to any future token that the owner receives as well.

 `RevokeAll{operator}` - Revoke a previous `ApproveAll` permission granted